-In her latest blog Jane Drew, our associate careers consultant and former graduate recruitment specialist, shares her top tips for boosting your commercial awareness.
+In my latest blog I share my top tips for boosting your commercial awareness.

 If you’re an aspiring solicitor in the process of applying for an internship, vacation scheme or training contract, it won’t have escaped your notice that commercial awareness is an important skill that law firms look for during the recruitment process.
 Unfortunately, time and time again, it’s a skill many students struggle to demonstrate on paper and / or at interview.